Winchester 1873, 44-40, high condition, with heavy round barrel

-WINCHESTER MODEL 1873 SRC .44 WCF
+WINCHESTER MODEL 1873 SRC 44/40 WCF IN FINE CONDITION

 This Winchester SRC has the 20” round barrel, full mag, color case hardened hammer and lever, 1873-marked carbine-style adjustable leaf sight graduated from 200 - 900 yards.
 Barleycorn front sight, bronze cartridge elevator properly marked “44 CAL.”, straight grain walnut stocks with carbine buttplate and trap door.

-Condition: Metal parts have full coverage of original thinning blue finish that is turning a pleasing plum patina with age.
+Condition: FINE!
+Metal parts have full coverage of original thinning blue finish that is turning a pleasing plum patina with age.
 The left side of receiver has a very attractive look with a great saddle ring shadow.
 Vivid case colors remain on the hammer.
 Still retaining a high degree of original varnish finish, barrel address is clear, sights are in excellent condition.
 Action is crisp, bore is bright with sharp rifling and would rate an 9 on a scale of 1-10.
 Includes a Winchester factory letter of authentication.

 Collection MS Antique Firearms.